Intel WiFi Proximity Sensing: Walk to Your PC to Wake Up, Leave to Sleep

 I specifically like this feature because it doesn’t need special (additional) hardware and doesn’t require the user to perform gestures or something silly like that.

 If this tech catches on at some point all new Intel CPUs will include Intel WiFi Proximity Sensing.
-No word if this is an open source technology, but knowing Intel it probably isn’t, so AMD fanboys will need to wait for the green team to build their own similar technology.
+No word if this is an open-source technology, but knowing Intel it probably isn’t, so AMD fanboys will need to wait for the green team to build their own similar technology.

 You can watch a demo on PC Gamer.
 For now, it’s a bit slow, but it doesn’t run on retail hardware and software, so it could still improve significantly when launched officially.

-Read also: Intel Unison cross-communication system
+Read also about Intel Unison cross-communication system